Skip to main content

 python3 -m unittest

-CICD is for the GitHub Actions which run unit tests and integration tests.
+CICD is for the GitHub Actions which run the unit tests and integration tests.
 You probably don't need to touch those.

 Design

-To close everything up when we're done, the parent sends a payload with a different structure (payload[-1] == True) and then the child will gracefully exit.
+To close everything up when we're done, the parent sends a different subclass of Request, which is QuitSignal.
+Upon receiving this, the child will gracefully exit.

 We keep a counter of how many tasks we've given to the child, minus how many results we've got back.
 When assigning work, we give it to a child chosen randomly from the set of children whose counter value is smallest. (i.e. shortest backlog)